Plan the conversation carefully.

 Use this when

-The useful version starts before the first word, when someone was hurt, repair matters, and trust will need changed behavior more than a polished apology, and you choose the one point that should not get buried.
+The useful version starts before the first word, when someone was hurt, repair matters, and how to rebuild trust will need changed behavior more than a polished apology, and you choose the one point that should not get buried.

 You are not looking for a perfect speech.
-You need a small way to name trust, make the next sentence clearer, and know when to stop.
+You need a small way to name how to rebuild trust, make the next sentence clearer, and know when to stop.

-• The issue is specific enough to name as trust.
+• The issue is specific enough to name as how to rebuild trust.

 • You can pause, choose timing, and leave room for the other person to respond.